-Consistent with the above goals, we consider a scenario in which the data are generated under assumptions compatible with those in Section \ref{sec_2}.
-In particular, we simulate each $y_{i} \in \{0;1\}$, for $i=1, \ldots, n$, from the Bernoulli variable $\mbox{Bern}[\Phi(\bx^{\intercal}_i\bbeta)]$, where $\bx_i=(1, x_{i2}, \ldots, x_{ip})^{\intercal}$ is a $p$-dimensional vector of predictors, comprising an intercept term and $p-1$ covariates simulated from standard normal $\mbox{N}(0,1)$ variables, independently for $i=1, \ldots, n$ and $j=2, \ldots, p$, and then standardized to have mean 0 and standard deviation 0.5 --- as suggested by \citet{gelman_2008} and \citet{chopin_2017}.
-Following the remarks in \citet{gelman_2008}, the probit coefficients $\beta_1, \ldots, \beta_p$ in $\bbeta$ are instead simulated from $p$ independent uniforms on the range $[-5,5]$.
+Consistent with the above goals, we generate data under assumptions compatible with those in Section \ref{sec_2}.
+In particular, we simulate each $y_{i} \in \{0;1\}$, for $i=1, \ldots, n$, from a $\mbox{Bern}\{\Phi(\bx^{\intercal}_i\bbeta)\}$, where $\bx_i=(1, x_{i2}, \ldots, x_{ip})^{\intercal}$ is a $p$-dimensional vector of predictors, comprising an intercept term and $p-1$ covariates simulated from standard normal $\mbox{N}(0,1)$ variables, independently for $i=1, \ldots, n$ and $j=2, \ldots, p$, and then standardized to have mean 0 and standard deviation 0.5, as suggested in \citet{gelman_2008} and \citet{chopin_2017}.
+Following the remarks in \citet{gelman_2008}, the coefficients $\beta_1, \ldots, \beta_p$ in $\bbeta$ are instead simulated from $p$ independent uniforms on the range $[-5,5]$.
 To carefully illustrate performance under varying $(n,p)$ settings, we simulate such a dataset under three different sample sizes $n \in \{50; 100; 250\}$ and, for each $n$, we evaluate performance at varying ratios $p/n \in \{0.5; 1; 2; 4\}$.
-We emphasize that the dimensions of $n$ and $p$ in these twelve datasets is much low relative to those that can be easily handled under the partially-factorized and mean-field strategies analyzed.
-In fact, these moderate dimensions are required to make inference still feasible also under the widely-used \textsc{stan} implementation of Hamiltonian Monte Carlo \citep{hoff_2014}, which serves here as a benchmark to assess the accuracy of the two variational solutions in approximating key functionals of the exact posterior.
+These dimensions for $n$ and $p$ are much lower relative to those that can be easily handled under the partially-factorized and mean-field strategies analyzed.
+In fact, such moderate dimensions are required to make inference still feasible also under the widely-used \textsc{stan} implementation of Hamiltonian Monte Carlo \citep{hoff_2014}, which serves here as a benchmark to assess the accuracy of the two variational methods in approximating key functionals of the exact posterior.